Nape piercing: History and culture

 Nape piercings, like most surface piercings, are of completely contemporary origin.
 Numerous urban legends and popular culture myths associate nape piercings with a potential for spinal or nerve damage, due to their location.
 Nape piercings do not interact with nerve tissue more or less than any other surface piercing, and there is no risk of nerve damage associated with nape piercings.

-Problems and considerations

-Nape piercings can be problematic for those who wear long hair, scarves, or necklaces.
-Care must be taken to ensure that hair, jewelry, and clothing is not caught on the exposed jewelry to avoid tearing the piercing or exacerbating issues of rejection, both of which can be more common with surface piercings than with other piercings.